strongo/logus/README.md

 // Bar demonstrates how to use logus logger func Bar(c context.Context) {

-	logus.Debugf(c, "This is a debug message without trance ID, unless it was set outside")
+	logus.Debugf(c, "This is a debug message without trace ID, unless it was set outside")

 	const traceID = "123"
 	ct := logus.WithTraceID(c, traceID)